 Established since the 1950s, Tokina is yet another old name in the third party lens world.
 Not to be confused, Kenko uses Tokina as the “brand name for producing lens”.
 So Kenko filters and Tokina lens, they are quite literally the same company.
-Tokina does not have a long list of abbreviations, but still has some very decent lens.
+Tokina does not have a long list of abbreviations and acronyms, but still has some very decent lens.
 Either way, here we go.

 - FX : This lens is built for full frame cameras.

 - DX : This lens is built for crop sensor cameras.

 - AT-X : Advanced Technology Extra, the “normal” consumer line of lens.